 - Toggle Bluetooth off and then back on again

 - Try unplugging the Ethernet cable and disconnect your Mac from any wired network

 - Reorder services in System Preferences → Network so that Wi-Fi is at the top

-- Update to the latest iOS and macOS version for a more reliable network performance
+- Check for software updates, download and install the latest iOS and macOS version for a more reliable network performance

 - And the mother of all iOS troubleshooting tips—reinstall iOS and macOS!